Wyzebb/docs.wyzebb.dev/docs/pvdc/config/config.yml.md

 # Use with caution: this is not fully supported by the paper api and may cause visual glitches
 zero-chunks-afk: false

+# Useful if you have different permission nodes for different worlds
 recalculate-vd-on-world-change: true

+# Whether a message should be sent on world change when view distance is at its max
+send-msg-on-world-change: false

 update-checker-enabled: true
 ```